jeppes/Switcher/README.md

 # Switcher

+UPDATE: Support for `switch` statements and pattern matching was added in Swift 5.3, so this project is no longer needed.

 The lack of `switch` statements, pattern matching, and `if let x = x` can make expressing certain things in SwiftUI a bit cumbersome. `Switcher` gives you back that power.

 ## `enum`s and pattern matching